jumph4x/batch-factory/README.md

 ## Why?

 Because the business world still runs on spreadsheets and Excel.
 This allows executives to effectively interact with your software library or webapp.

+## Cred

+A project by [Downshift Labs](http://downshiftlabs.com), Ruby on Rails, Performance tuning and Spree Commerce projects.